 Also, there is sweet smelling wild Tenerife Lavender.

+It's only to be discovered when you venture down the steep hill from the lookout.
 How steep?
 Perhaps 130m and another 70m descent to get to the seashore.
 Not always at a scary height, of course.

 However sometimes, it's even understood that Playa del Socorro is part of the general Rambla hike.
 "More than that?"
 That's an interesting question.